valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 The FSMBehaviour is an AEA Behaviour that is closely related to an ABCIApp.
-It utilizes the ABCIApp as state-replication layer among different AEA participants to implement more complex business logic.
-Notably, the ABCIApp changes states only by means of transaction committed to the blockchain, and in this sense is "purely reactive";
+It utilizes the ABCIApp as state-replication layer among different AEA participants.
+Notably, the ABCIApp changes states only by means of transaction committed by the AEAs to the temporary blockchain, and in this sense is "purely reactive";
 instead, the FSMBehaviour execution also shows "proactive logic".
 For example, the FSMBehaviour can observe the price value of BTC